Yamiyorunoshura/Cursor-Agents/commands/sunnycore_commiter.md

   1. Analysis phase
     - Analyze diff to understand the impact of changes on the project
     - Identify affected functional modules and file scope
-    - Determine if README.md needs updating (major feature changes)
+    - Determine if README.md needs updating based on:
+        * Major feature changes (see Definition 1)
+        * Version update rules (see Definition 4):
+            - Parse version number from *.lock file (if exists)
+            - Compare with previous version to determine update type (major/minor/patch)
+            - Apply corresponding README.md update rules
     - Create todo items based on actual tasks

   2. File update phase